 Yet our findings show that implementation often stops at tier 1 – and highlight what needs to change.

 Many of the largest global ICT companies buy from and supply to each other.
 Apple alone discloses sourcing from 26 of the 60 benchmarked companies.

 👉 Click on a circle to see a company’s supply chain relationships 👉 Drag a circle around for greater visibility

 Size of circle indicates market capitalization.
 Information in the graphic is limited by the availability of public supplier lists; only 12 of the 49 benchmarked ICT companies disclose such information.

 Buyers Require Tier 1 Suppliers to Cascade Standards – Yet Many Tier 1 Suppliers Do Not Seem to Look Beyond Their Own Operations

 Such strong interconnectedness presents both risks and opportunities.
 Take the five highest scoring companies in the benchmark as an example.
 All five disclose a range of steps taken to address forced labor risks in particular at tier 1 suppliers—and all require their suppliers to cascade their standards further down their supply chains.

-Risks Run Deep: Buyers have a Multitude of Connections to Low Scoring Suppliers
+2020 analysis: Buyers have a Multitude of Connections to Low Scoring Suppliers

 Where labor standards in lower tiers of supply chains are not managed, this creates significant risk for buyers.
-However, it is also an opportunity for leverage and collaboration: The top 5 highest-scoring companies source from 34 of the benchmarked companies.
-This includes 25 suppliers that are shared among at least two of the buyers.
+However, it is also an opportunity for leverage and collaboration: the top 5 highest-scoring companies source from 38 of the benchmarked companies.
+This includes 21 suppliers that are shared among at least two of the buyers.
 Buyers have a responsibility to ensure through responsible purchasing practice and capacity building that suppliers are enabled to undertake human rights due diligence in their own supply chains—working with peers can help to share costs and ensure suppliers receive the same requests for supply chain management from different buyers.